Jeffrey-Fazal/base-world-creator/README.md

 * Can add themes from DaisyUI by modifying the tailwinds.config.js themes array and the html data-theme in index.html https://daisyui.com/docs/themes/

+## Dev Notes

+* Moved from using a vite react + tailwindscss server to doing everything manually
+* Code may be less dry, but at least it'll work (hopefully.)

 #### Todos
 * Decide on default export (e.g sign out) or namespaced export (most things)